Primary Technical Concepts

 - Load balancing logical instances for Apps and Namespaces on-demand

 The Enterprise PKS software has native support for NSX-T Data Center built into the product and requires an NSX-T Data Center installation to be complete prior to use.
-TAS for VMs software is also compatible with NSX-T Data Center but does not strictly require its presence.
+PAS software is also compatible with NSX-T Data Center but does not strictly require its presence.

-The overall architecture to TA4V is as follows (bottom up view):
+The overall architecture to PRA is as follows (bottom up view):

 - A VxRail HCI cluster, or series of clusters, are organized using VxRail Manager

 - vSphere is paved onto the cluster(s) via VxRail Manager

 - A vSAN shared storage target is organized from local disks in each server per cluster

 - NSX-T Data Center is layered on and a routed interface to the datacenter is established